cloudposse/terraform-aws-components/modules/datadog-agent/README.md

 Once they are added, and properly configured, the new checks show up in the network monitor creation under `ssl` and `Http`

-**Please note:** the yaml file name doesn't matter, but the root key inside which is `something.yaml` does matter. this is following [datadogs docs](https://docs.datadoghq.com/agent/cluster_agent/clusterchecks/?tab=helm#configuration-from-static-configuration-files) for <integration name>.yaml.
+**Please note:** the yaml file name doesn't matter, but the root key inside which is `something.yaml` does matter. this is following [datadogs docs](https://docs.datadoghq.com/agent/cluster_agent/clusterchecks/?tab=helm#configuration-from-static-configuration-files) for `<integration name>.yaml`.

 ## Monitoring Cluster Checks